 If attendance in the upcoming academic year does not occur, it will be the employee’s obligation to promptly repay any monies disbursed erroneously, after notification by the university.

 If other “restricted” aid (aid that must be spent on tuition and fees) is received in addition to the university’s tuition grant, the total combined tuition support may not exceed 100% of the tuition and eligible fees.
 If the total exceeds 100%, the tuition grant will be reduced.

 Payments issued for students who withdraw involuntarily (e.g., illness) before the end of the term will be refunded based on their college’s refund policy.
-If the payment is not refunded in full, the term will be considered used and counted towards the eligible terms within the four year period.
+If 100% of the grant is not refunded, the term will be considered used and counted towards the eligible terms within the four-year period.

 If an overpayment of tuition grant occurs, the university will request a refund of 100% of the overpayment from the college.
 If the college is unable to refund 100% of the overpayment, it will be the responsibility of the parent to promptly repay any monies disbursed erroneously after notification from the university.
 Future participation in the Tuition Grant Plan may be suspended for the employee until a repayment agreement has been signed.